Skip to content

 npx lingo.dev@latest i18n

-1. Read your source .po files;
+1. Reads your source .po files

-2. Identify new or changed strings;
+2. Identifies new or modified strings

 po